 Rants, Raves, and Reviews

-There are lots of famous golf courses, but not that many have famous food, too.
+There are a lot of famous golf courses, but not many have famous food as well.
 Augusta National has its pimento cheese sandwiches, of course.
-But The Olympic Club has Hot Dog Bills, home of the Burger Dog.
+Belgrade Lakes serves its weekly special, the lobster BLT.
+But the Olympic Club has Hot Dog Bills, home of the Burgerdog™.

 Herb Caen, San Francisco’s departed dean of 3-dot journalism, called it the "him-burger."
 Justin Timberlake called it one of the best burgers he has ever tasted.
 Jerry Rice lovingly coined the hybrid delicacy the "Burgerdog".